CodeZea1ot/the-scaffolding-framework/README.md

 #Invoke Modules
 function tsf_r_click:run

-#Other modules can be called here
+#Other modules can be enabled or disabled here.
+Consider the importance of execution order.
+A module using tsf_r_click should be invoked after tsf_r_click, etc...
+#tsf_some_module:run

 #If a module requires a reset function, call it here at the end of the main loop